roobinh/css-to-the-rescue-1819/README.md

 Defenition of progressive enhancement is: "User experience and cross-compatibility across all browsers".
 This is a very important part of making a website because you want your site to be able to reachable from as many devices as possible (if not all).

 Progressive enhancements can be seperated into 3 different subjects:
-- Cascade
-Cascade is a mechanism for determining which style should be applied to a given element.
+- Cascade is a mechanism for determining which style should be applied to a given element.
 Cascade takes importance, origin, specificity and source order into account.

-- Inherritance
-Inheritance is the process by which elements inherit the the values of properties from their parents in the DOM tree.
+- Inherritance is the process by which elements inherit the the values of properties from their parents in the DOM tree.
 For instance: some properties, e.g. color, are automatically inherited by the children of the element to which they are applied.

-- Specificity
-Specificity is a method of conflict resolution within the cascade.
+- Specificity is a method of conflict resolution within the cascade.
 Specificity is calculated in a very special way.
 First, you write down the letters ABCD.
 -A is equal to 1 if the declaration comes from a style attribute in HTML (rather than in css file) -B is equal to the number of ID attributes in a selector -C is equal to the number of other attributes and psuedo classes in a selector